 On January 1, 2019, the Company adopted ASC 842 using the modified retrospective method applied to leases that were in place at January 1, 2019.
-Results for operating periods beginning after January 1, 2019 are presented under ASC 842, while prior period amounts are not adjusted and continue to be reported in accordance with our historic accounting under ASC 840.
+Results for operating periods beginning after January 1, 2019 are presented under ASC 842.
 The Company's leases consist of operating leases that mostly relate to real estate rental agreements.
 Most of the value of the Company's lease portfolio relates to real estate lease agreements that were entered into starting March 2017.